 Statistically, lost pets are often easier found the closer they are to home.
-With Shelter-at-Home, communities can come together to help bring four-legged family members back home by utilizing social media and posting flyers nearby.
+With Shelter-at-Home, communities can come together to help bring four-legged family members back home without having to take them to a shelter by utilizing social media and posting flyers around their neighborhood.

 Shelter-at-Home aims to:

 - Give lost animals home care, and medical care if appropriate.

 - Keep animals out of the shelter system and provide much needed life-saving space.

 - Work with residents who are concerned or refuse to turn in animals to the shelter for fear the animal will not be claimed or placed.

 - Expand LA Animal Services’ foster program and increase community involvement in helping find animals’ owners, and meanwhile, allow animals to be held in less stressful environments.

 The purpose of the Shelter-at-Home program is to allow private citizens to provide home care for a dog or cat on the loose who is not wearing a license tag under certain guidelines.
 This home care shall be for up to 30 days unless the Department makes a demand for the animal in the event that a possible owner is located, at which time the animal must be brought to the Department so that it can be determined if the animal’s owner has been found.

 The individual wishing to provide temporary home care for the dog or cat on the loose, hereafter referred to as “the finder”, must agree to the following terms and conditions: